elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

 ## Creating and transforming the notification object

-I then create an elixir struct to model my notification.
+I then create an Elixir struct to model my notification.
 I also create a set of methods to manipulate the fields in it.
 The file is in [lib/notification.ex](https://github.com/elfredpagan/apns/blob/master/lib/notification.ex) but the implementation allows us to manipulate a notification as follows: